Cardinal-Cryptography/traffic-maker/docker/nginx-frontend/README.md

 ## Dockerized nginx config for traffic-maker monitoring frontend

-Build WASM artifacts:
+Build WASM & other static content artifacts:

 ```bash
 cd monitoring
 STATS_BASE_URL=http://127.0.0.1:8080 trunk build --release
 ```

-- where `STATS_BASE_URL` is where the backend server will be listening for API requests
+- where `STATS_BASE_URL` is where the backend server will be listening for API requests.

 Build docker image: